 This was the start of how the adventures of my childhood began.

-After driving in what seemed like the middle of nowhere for the last 6 hours, we finally arrived to our destination.
-I’ll never forget it, the first thing I saw was that we were pulling up to a house that had brick walls surrounding it and a big metal gate.
+After driving in what seemed like the middle of nowhere for the last 6-7 hours, we finally arrived at our destination.
+I'll never forget it, the first thing I saw was that we were pulling up to a house that had brick walls surrounding it and a big metal gate.
 There were swarms of people surrounding it and when they saw the jeep coming in they all shouted- `` Muzungus!
 Muzungus!`` (that meant white people)

 The crowd soon enough started to surround the jeep and our guide told us to pull our windows up.
 The gates had been opened from the inside when they heard the jeep honk, and people started to move away a little bewildered as the jeep started moving inside.
 Some tried to get in as well but the people on the inside managed to keep them back.
 Once we got in they quickly shut the gates and the crowd of people continued to shout- ``Muzungus!``- for the next hour or so.

 We all got out of the jeep, our guide and friend showed us inside our new house and introduced us to the servants that he had hired for us.
 One was named Marlike, she was going to be our cook. ( yes we needed a cook because there was no electricity and everything was done over a fire and I won't even go in to how difficult it can be to start a fire and cook meat, especially during dinner time and cooking in the dark with nothing but fire light ) Besides, there was a lot of work put before us and simply cooking would take hours out of the day.

 Then there was a man named Yoane, (whom we nicknamed Yo-yo later on ) he was going to help keep our house clean and cut the grass in our lawn.
 He was the house gaurd as well.